-The Thresher welcomes submissions of opinions and letters to the editor from Rice faculty, staff, undergraduate and graduate students and alumni.
+The Thresher welcomes submissions of guest opinions and letters to the editor from Rice faculty, staff, undergraduate and graduate students and alumni.
 We strive to publish all submissions that match the guidelines stated below.
 Opinions typically run between 500 - 700 words, while letters to editor run 400-500 words.
 To submit, email a draft of your opinion to email@example.com or directly to our opinion editor.

 Include your full name, any affiliations with Rice University or other institutions and organizations relevant to your submission and the best way to contact you.
 Our opinion editor will be in contact to discuss the editing process and next steps.

-All opinion pieces should pertain in some way to the Rice community.
+All guest opinions should pertain in some way to the Rice community.
 The Thresher does not publish hate speech.
 The Thresher defines hate speech as abusive or threatening writing that targets a particular group or individual or puts those groups or individuals in danger.
 If your original submission does not meet these requirements, our editor will reach out to discuss next steps and possible improvements.

 What to expect